Our Goal: Level the Playing Field

 Mobilize in support of individual housing projects

-We're prioritizing projects that include a significant percentage of purpose-built rental homes, the incorporation of family-friendly 3+ bedroom units, green-building certification, and proximity to/inclusion of community amenities.
-If the projects would result in the displacement of existing tenants, we're looking for strong tenant relocation policies and supports.
+Again, focusing largely on the City of Burnaby.
+We'll be prioritizing projects that include a significant percentage of purpose-built rental homes, the incorporation of family-friendly 3+ bedroom units, green-building certification, and proximity to/inclusion of community amenities.
+If the projects would result in the displacement of existing tenants, we're looking for strong tenant assistance policies and supports.

-Get the federal government to provide a GST rebate on all new rental homes
+Get the federal government to follow through on its commitment to waive GST rebate on all new rental homes

 Studies show that one of the best ways to encourage a wave of new rental housing is to provide favourable tax treatment.
-Indeed, the federal Liberal government's 2015 election platform promised to provide a GST rebate on affordable rental housing.
+Indeed, the federal Minister of Finance's mandate letter includes a priority to "remove the GST on new capital investments in rental housing."